 One-in, one-out principle

-An Excel calculator was developed during the pilot project for the assessment of impacts on enterprises and for conducting One for One calculations.
-As a result, the annual regulatory burden resulting from national legislation is estimated to have been reduced by approximately EUR 150,000 in 2017 as concerns government proposals issued by the Ministry of Economic Affairs and Employment.
+As a result of the pilot project in the Ministry of Economic Affairs and Employment, the annual regulatory burden resulting from national legislation is estimated to have been reduced by approximately EUR 150,000 in 2017 as concerns government proposals issued by the Ministry of Economic Affairs and Employment.
 Meanwhile, government proposals drafted in the Ministry of Economic Affairs and Employment in 2018 increased the burden by about EUR 500,000 per year.
 In 2019–2020, the burden fell by EUR 490,000.
 In 2021, the burden again increased by EUR 8,500,000 , and in 2022 by EUR 3,300,000.

-The application of the one-in, one-out principle makes the impacts of government bills on enterprises more transparent and creates a mechanism for ensuring that the regulatory burden on industries does not increase.
+The application of the One-in, one-out principle makes the impacts of government bills on enterprises more transparent and creates a mechanism for ensuring that the administrative burden on industries does not increase.
 However, the application of the principle requires resources and induction training.
-The background for the application of the principle and the results were discussed in more detail in a final report completed on 19 December 2017 and in the final report of the Working Group on Streamlining Regulation 2020-2023.
+The calculator was updated to a new version on 21 November 2023.

 Further information: erno.mahonen(at)gov.fi, tiina.haanpaa(at)gov.fi